 What is Terraform?

 Terraform is a tool that allows us to safely and predictably manage infrastructure at scale using cloud-agnostic and infrastructure as code principles.
-It is a powerful tool developed by Hashicorp that enables infrastructure provisioning both on the cloud and on-premises.
+It is developed by HashiCorp and enables infrastructure provisioning both in the cloud and on-premises.

-Terraform is written in a declarative configuration language, Hashicorp Configuration Language (HCL), and facilitates the automation of infrastructure management in any environment.
-It allows IT professionals to collaborate and perform changes safely on cloud environments and scale them on-demand according to the business needs.
+Terraform is written in the declarative configuration language HashiCorp Configuration Language (HCL) and facilitates the automation of infrastructure management across any environment.
+It allows IT professionals to collaborate and perform changes safely on cloud environments and scale them on demand according to the business needs.

 Modules provide excellent reusability and code-sharing opportunities to boost the collaboration and productivity of teams operating on the cloud.
 Providers are plugins that offer integration and interaction with different APIs and are one of the main ways to extend Terraform’s functionality.

-Terraform keeps an internal state of the managed infrastructure, which represents resources, configuration, metadata, and their relationships.
-The state is actively maintained by Terraform and utilized to create plans, track changes, and enable modifications of infrastructure environments.
+Terraform maintains an internal state of the managed infrastructure, including resources, configurations, metadata, and their relationships.
+The state is actively maintained by Terraform and used to create plans, track changes, and modify infrastructure environments.
 The state should be stored remotely to allow teamwork and collaboration as a best practice.

 The core Terraform workflow consists of three concrete stages.
 First, we generate the infrastructure as code configuration files representing our environment’s desired state.
 Next, we check the output of the generated plan based on our manifests.
 After carefully reviewing the changes, we apply the plan to provision infrastructure resources.